Often we don't know the cause of every stillbirth and it can’t always be prevented. But there are things you can do to

 - You can also monitor your baby’s pattern of movements, which will make it more likely that you’ll notice if they become unwell.

 - Go to all your antenatal appointments and scans.
-Everything that happens during these is designed to spot problems early so they can be treated.
+These are designed to spot problems early so that anything that is spotted can be treated early before.

 Monitoring your baby’s movements

 Your baby’s movements are a sign that they are well.
 When they are unwell, the first thing they do is move less to conserve their energy.
 Slowing down of movement is noticed by the mother in around half of stillbirths.
 Being aware of their pattern of movement allows you to be aware and act if movements change in any way.
 Going to the hospital in time is important to make a difference.

 Never use a hand-held Doppler to listen to your babies heart beat at home. it is important your baby is checked by trained professionals who will carry out the necessary checks to ensure your baby is safe.